grimery/Adventure.Land/README.md

 ## To do's

 - At the moment, I do not have all skills unlocked.
 Therefor, I have not written code for them yet.
 - Also, I farm weak enemies.
 There is no party-coordination going on atm.
 I chose to farm weak mob's to be able to 1-shot them  (which ideally gives me 3 mob kills per tick).
 Coordinating the party would interfere with maximum farming efficiency.
-(If the characters would follow a leader for example, he could miss out on farming a few tics, because he's walking).
+(If the characters would follow a leader for example, he could miss out on farming a few ticks, because he's walking).
+Even kiting is turned of atm.
 Once I start farming harder npc's, the good (and complex) part of the game starts.
 Character coordination, placing each character in a certain fashion for maximum efficiency, better kiting etc.
 - The npc's I farm don't drop weapons or armor.
 So upgrading is not implemented yet
-- The merchant should bring the really good stuff to the bank on it's own.
+- The merchant should bring the really good loot to the bank on it's own.
 But these drops are so rare, I haven't implemented that yet
 - A ton of other things I don't even know about yet is also not done yet. :)

 ## Recap